nellore/rail/eval/README.md

 All-of-GEUVADIS run
 -----
+The file GEUVADIS_all_samples.manifest from which 112 samples are obtained for scaling experiments is missing one GEUVADIS sample because its FASTQ could not be found on the server.
+We ultimately realized that the missing sample was paired-end and divided into two FASTQs on the server.
+The original manifest file with the missing sample `GEUVADIS_all_samples.manifest` has been preserved so manifest files for scaling and accuracy experiments may be regenerated, but we use a different manifest file for our all-of-GEUVADIS run.
+To generate it:

+1. Start with the Myrna-style manifest file GEUVADIS_all_samples_revised.manifest composed of the URLs of all GEUVADIS samples.
+The missing sample from GEUVADIS_all_samples.manifest is added to the top.
+Invoke
+    ```
+    python geuvadis_lab_ethnicity_sex_all_revised.py
+    ```
-1. Change the output bucket and argument of `--ec2-key-name` in `preprocess_all_of_GEUVADIS.sh`, and run the preprocess job flow contained in that script.
+2. Change the output bucket and argument of `--ec2-key-name` in `preprocess_all_of_GEUVADIS.sh`, and run the preprocess job flow contained in that script.
-2. Change the output bucket and argument of `--ec2-key-name` in `submit_all_of_geuvadis_job.sh`, and run the alignment job flow contained in that script.
+3. Change the output bucket and argument of `--ec2-key-name` in `submit_all_of_geuvadis_job.sh`, and run the alignment job flow contained in that script.

+`--ec2-key-name` may also be removed in the scripts above.
+This is a PEM file the user generates to be able to SSH to an Elastic MapReduce cluster.
+See (this)[http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-prereq.html] page for more information.

 Junction comparison analysis
 ----